jaromir-sukuba/nvm/readme.md

 > Ability to digitize input DC signal with resolution at least 10 nV and noise better than 30 nV peak to peak over at least 0.1-10 Hz bandwidth.

-On lowest range and 6,5 digit readout the resolution is 100pV and noise in 10Hz badwidth is ~22nV p-p.
+On lowest range and 6,5 digit readout the resolution is 100pV and noise in 10Hz bandwidth is ~20-25nV p-p.

 > Have autozero functionality to correct for static offsets.